Recent Posts

 China’s trillion dollar plan to dominate global trade

 This is a great video that show China’s plan to become a super power and the impact to the United States of North America are huge.
-Obama was working to slow our decline as an empire and Trump is doing a great job at speeding
+Obama was working to slow our decline as an empire and Trump is doing a great job at speeding up our decline.

 What makes a tree a tree?